-For many customers, BAltman & Co was more than a wonderful shopping experience.
+For many customers, B. Altman & Co. was more than a wonderful shopping experience.
 People of a certain age often get emotional when they mention how much they miss shopping in Altman’s.
 For employees, the store was not just a place of employment; it was a family.
-This informal little book documents the sense of community that was the hallmark of Altman’s since its beginnings in 1865, when Benjamin Altman opened his first store at 39 Third Avenue, and through the years on 34th Street, spanning most of the tumultuous 20th century.
+Memories and Milestones is an informal little book that documents the sense of community that was the hallmark of Altman’s since its beginnings in 1865, when Benjamin Altman opened his first store at 39 Third Avenue, and through the years on 34th Street, spanning most of the tumultuous 20th century.
 The culture of excellence and service was very much due to the vision of Benjamin Altman and the leadership of the three thoughtful men who followed him, Michael Friedsam and the two John S. Burkes, Senior and Junior.
 This book of memories is a tribute to them and all who worked with them.

 The Altman Foundation is Benjamin Altman’s legacy.
 His standards of excellence and service and his deep respect for the individual infuse the foundation’s approach to grantmaking today.
 His will celebrated his employees and, by creating a foundation for the benefit of “charitable and educational institutions in the City of New York”, he also exhibited his deep affection for the City where he made his fortune.
 The memories and tributes will continue to inspire the Foundation’s trustees and staff to continue the tradition of warmth and caring so evident in this little book.